Skip to content

 • The higher the outside temperature, the longer you have to ventilate your home.

-• A family of four can release up to 12 litres of moisture a day.
+• A family of four can release up to 12 litres of moisture daily.
 Ventilate more often when you are home or when more people are present.

 • Use hygrometers in all the rooms.